LokeshYarramallu/AM_ACM-AI_ML_Models/SVD/readme.md

 9. **Reconstruction (Optional)**: If you've performed rank reduction, you can reconstruct an approximation of the original matrix using the truncated \(U\), \(\Sigma\), and \(V\) matrices.

 10. **Applications**: Utilize the SVD results for various applications, such as dimensionality reduction, image compression, collaborative filtering, and more.

+**Use of SVD in Face Recognition**: Face recognition is one of the most famous use of SVD in real life.
+Basically it converts each face image into a matrix of pixel values.
+Once a matrix has been constructed we can apply SVD for the extraction of essential features.
+The eigenvectors with high eigenvalues represent the key facial features.
+These key features are also known as Eigenfaces.
+So this captures those important or key facial features, making it a powerful tool for face recognition.

+For visualizing SVD, you cane refer to [Visualize SVD](https://www.youtube.com/watch?v=vSczTbgc8Rc&ab_channel=VisualKernel)

 For more detailed information on Singular Value Decomposition (SVD), you can refer to
  - [This GeeksforGeeks article](https://www.geeksforgeeks.org/singular-value-decomposition-svd/).